jwtk/jjwt/README.md

 These are all represented in the `io.jsonwebtoken.security.KeyAlgorithms` utility class as implementations of the `io.jsonwebtoken.security.KeyAlgorithm` interface.

 But 17 algorithms are a lot to choose from.
 When would you use them?
-We'll use the common cryptography examples of [Bob and Alice](https://en.wikipedia.org/wiki/Alice_and_Bob) to illustrate when these algorithms might be used.
+The sections below describe when you might choose each category of algorithms and how they behave.

 <a name="jwe-alg-rsa"></a>
 ##### RSA Key Encryption

-The JWT RSA key management algorithms `RSA1_5`, `RSA-OAEP`, and `RSA-OAEP-256` are used when Bob wants to use Alice's RSA _public_ key during encryption.
-This ensures that only Alice can decrypt and read the JWE (using her RSA `private` key).
+The JWT RSA key management algorithms `RSA1_5`, `RSA-OAEP`, and `RSA-OAEP-256` are used when you want to use the JWE recipient's RSA _public_ key during encryption.
+This ensures that only the JWE recipient can decrypt and read the JWE (using their RSA `private` key).

 These algorithms work as follows: